lionheart1022/Bet-Game-API-Flask/README.md

       and enter EA gamertag (optionally).
       You can prefill data from object returned by `POST /federated_login` endpoint.
 * Now that the user logged in, he needs to choose the game to bet on.
-  Game types are listed with `GET /gametypes` endpoint.
+  Game types are listed with `GET /gametypes` endpoint with `full=true` option.
-  For now it returns a plain list of IDs, but it will be probably extended later to include some additional information.
+  It will return list of endpoints with parameters: for details consult with endpoint description.
+  You should only allow the user to choose `supported` gametypes, because he will not be able to `POST /games` for unsupported ones.
   * You will need to show images for that gametypes.
     For that you should use `GET /gametypes/<type>/image` endpoint which returns `image/png` binary image.